citizensadvice/clamav-mock/README.md

 # Test - will start and stop the mock on a free port
 bundle exec rspec

-# Test - test against an existing instance
+# Test against an existing running instance of clamav
 START_CLAMD=false CLAMD_TCP_PORT=3310 CLAMD_TCP_HOST=localhost bundle exec rspec

 # Start locally - use CLAMD_TCP_PORT to change the port.
 Defaults to 3310